25 minutes from Hotel Fatehpuri

 The Mahabharata Connection

-The connection runs deeper: in this same valley, Duryodhana — the Pandavas' rival — is said to have appealed to Mahasu Devta for a share of the land.
-Further up the valley at Saur (near Netwar), a temple stands in Duryodhana's name.
-The Tons valley is perhaps the only place in India where temples to both the Pandavas and the Kauravas coexist within a day's drive of each other.
+The connection spreads across the valley: further up at Saur (near Netwar), a temple stands in the name of Duryodhana, the Kauravas' chief, where the community honours him not as a villain but as an ancestor.
+The Tons valley is perhaps the only place in India where temples to both sides of the Mahabharata coexist within a day's drive of each other.

 Kath-Kuni Architecture